ooz/mocs/README.md

 *Fictive abstraction over realism*

 * Playable, functional, robust and can be moved conveniently
-* Minifigure scale is preferred
 * All designs are open for modification
 * Greeble is an afterthought and does not compromise the above in favor of more visual appeal or detail
 * Models for children, lore for adults

 Design approach:

-* Focus on core idea or moving, functional parts first (e.g. cockpit, hatches, engine)!
+* Focus on core idea or moving, functional parts first (e.g. cockpit, hatches, engine, trapdoors)!
 * Flesh out raw form!
 * Improve sturdiness!
 * Iterate!